rizinorg/book/src/scripting/macros.md

 # Macros

-Apart from simple sequencing and looping, radare2 allows to write simple macros, using this construction:
+Apart from simple sequencing and looping, rizin allows to write simple macros, using this construction:
 ```
 [0x00404800]> (qwe; pd 4; ao)